 - 58% of consumers find local businesses using voice-activated search.

-Many emerging trends are fueling voice search and completely transforming SEO and the way we use the internet.
-Each of them stems from the simple fact that we speak much faster than we type.
+Many emerging trends are fueling voice search, completely transforming SEO and the way that we use the internet.
+The simple fact is that we speak much faster than we type.
 So, it’s only natural that we turn to voice for efficiency.

 It’s faster, easier, and not to mention – more convenient.
 Especially now, when hands-free devices are becoming increasingly more popular.

 But it’s not all solely about convenience.
-Everyone needs to have access to new tech, including those with disabilities.
+Everyone needs to have access to new technology, including those with disabilities.
 Voice search enables users with visual impairments and those who lack fine-motor skills to access the internet easily.
 Even though voice search is still in its infancy, seeing how it offers both convenience and better accessibility, it’s not surprising that its popularity is quickly skyrocketing.